Overview

 make setup

-- Generate all necessary files:
+- Generates all necessary files

-- Check for existing OIDC provider in your AWS account
+- Checks for existing OIDC provider

-- Display the IAM role ARN to use in GitHub Actions
+- Displays IAM role ARN

 assume production-account